logihackdays/LogiPy/README.md

 LED Examples
 ------------
+Make sure logipy folder and your .py code in the same Directory

 Set all device lighting to red:

-Make sure logi_led.py at ./logipy folder.

     from logipy import logi_led
     import time